Back to Blogs

 blog image

-Image segmentation is a crucial task in computer vision, where the goal is to divide an image into different meaningful and distinguishable regions or objects.
+Image segmentation in computer vision is crucial, where the goal is to divide an image into different meaningful and distinguishable regions or objects.
 It is a fundamental task in various applications such as object recognition, tracking, and detection, medical imaging, and robotics.

 Many techniques are available for image segmentation, ranging from traditional methods to deep learning-based approaches.
 With the advent of deep learning, the accuracy and efficiency of image segmentation have improved significantly.